 Los Angeles, CA 90017

-Jacqueline Waggoner is vice president and Southern California market leader for Enterprise Community Partners, Inc. She oversees Enterprise’s affordable housing, community development, investment and strategic programs from the state’s Central Coast to San Diego.
 Jacqueline started with Enterprise in 2005.
-During her tenure, she has employed capital, intellectual resources and capacity building tools to achieve Enterprise’s strategic and production goals, leading to more than $300 million in Enterprise investments locally.
-She has worked with the city of Los Angeles, banks and nonprofit developer partners to create local funds for affordable housing, advocate for low-income families and support Enterprise’s vision of providing communities of opportunity.
+During her tenure, she has deployed capital, intellectual resources and capacity building tools to achieve Enterprise’s strategic and production goals, leading to more than $1.3 billion in Enterprise investments locally.
+With her experience in commercial real estate lending spanning more than 24 years, she has worked with the city of Los Angeles, banks and nonprofit developer partners to create local funds for affordable housing, advocate for low-income families and advance Enterprise’s vision of providing affordable homes in vibrant communities.

 She serves as vice chair on the 10-member Los Angeles Homeless Services Authority (LAHSA) Commission, the agency’s governing board, and was appointed by Supervisor Mark Ridley-Thomas.
 She serves as chair of LAHSA's Ad Hoc Committee on Black People Experiencing Homelessness, which produced a ground-breaking report with 67 recommendations to advance equity and eliminate disparities.
 Jacqueline serves on the board of advisors for the UCLA Luskin School of Public Affairs and is a board member for the Los Angeles Business Council.
 Jacqueline additionally serves on the Committee for a Greater LA, a diverse group of civic and community leaders focused on a just pandemic recovery plan.

 Prior to joining Enterprise, Jacqueline was vice president of Wells Fargo’s Community Banking Real Estate Group.
 A Los Angeles native, she has a bachelor’s degree in sociology and a master’s degree in urban planning from UCLA.